George A. Romero's unrealized projects: 'Salem's Lot

+1980s

+Shoo-Be-Doo-Be-Moon

+In January 1980, it was reported that Romero was planning a big studio film to be shot in Pittsburgh later in October that year called Shoo-Be-Doo-Be-Moon, from a script by Rudolph J. Ricci.
+Not much is known about the project, other than it was set to be an alien invasion musical that parodied classic sci-fi movies from the 1950s.
+The film went through numerous different iterations before it fell apart, and Romero went on to attempt an actual War of the Worlds remake instead, which got stuck in development hell.

-Copperhead
+Mongrel: The Legend of Copperhead

-In the early 1980s, Romero was attached to direct a feature film adaptation of the Marvel Comics character Copperhead.
+In the early 1980s, Romero was attached to direct a feature film adaptation of the Marvel Comics character Copperhead titled Mongrel: The Legend of Copperhead.
 At the time, it was planned to be the first film adaptation of a Marvel Comics property.
 However, the project was ultimately cancelled due to a lack of funds from Marvel.
 Romero would go on to work on other projects, while the first Marvel Comics film adaptation would be Howard the Duck, released in 1986.

+Mayday

+In the early 1980s, Romero worked on Mayday, a screenplay written by Paul Larsen based on the book by Thomas Block and Nelson DeMille, which was one of several projects that were proposed as possible follow-ups to Creepshow.

 Pet Sematary

 In 1984, author Stephen King made an agreement with Romero, his friend and collaborator at the time, to let him direct a film adaptation of his 1983 novel Pet Sematary, under the conditions that King would write the script and that the film would be shot in King's home state of Maine.
 Romero agreed, but the project went undeveloped for several years as many film studios were hesitant to greenlight another King adaptation after many of his works had been adapted in the early 1980s.
 However, during the 1988 Writers Guild of America strike, studios expressed renewed interest in Pet Sematary and the rights were acquired by Paramount Pictures.
-While King still intended for Romero to direct, Romero was busy doing reshoots for the Orion Pictures' film Monkey Shines, and instead the role of director for Pet Sematary went to Mary Lambert.
+While King still intended for Romero to direct, Romero was busy doing reshoots for the Orion Pictures film Monkey Shines, and instead the role of director for Pet Sematary went to Mary Lambert.

+Hoffman: Through the Mansions of the Moon stage musical

+In 1985, Romero wrote this project for the stage that transmuted The Tales of Hoffmann, one of his favorite films, into a space opera.
+Titled Hoffman: Through the Mansions of the Moon, it would also have been a musical, with frequent Romero collaborator John Harrison writing the music.